Sergdts/CoinMarketCap-Categories/README.md

 Data source - https://coinmarketcap.com/

 Attention!
-The code want work without your API key (line 2, variable = "headers")
+The code will not work without your API key (line 2, variable = "headers")